PyMySQL/mysqlclient/doc/user_guide.rst

             *This must be a keyword parameter.*

+         ssl_mode
+            If present, specify the security settings for the connection to the server.
+For more information on ssl_mode, see the MySQL documentation.
+The constants can be referenced as follows: ``MySQLdb.constants.PREFERRED``

+            If not present, the session ssl_mode will be unchanged, but it becomes PREFERRED in Version 5.7 or later.

+            *This must be a keyword parameter.*

          ssl
             This parameter takes a dictionary or mapping, where the keys are parameter names used by the mysql_ssl_set_ MySQL